timsbiomed/omop2owl-vocab/README.md

 Run: `make all`

 ### Caveats
+#### Memory requirements
+Running with defaults takes somewhere between 28-50gb, and this only includes the "Subsumes" relationship type.
+There are 411 total relationship types, thusly requiring more memory as you add more.

+#### `--method yarrrml`
-- `--method yarrrml` is in development and currently generates incorrect output.
+This is in development and currently generates incorrect output.

 ### CLI
 ```